impostorsguides/impostorsguides.github.io/rbenv/1-h-content.md

 ```
     for command in "${path}/rbenv-"*; do
-    …
+    ...
     done
 ```

-For each of the `path`s in our outer `for` loop, we look for any file beginning with `rbenv-`, and we assume it’s a command.
+For each of the `path`s in our outer `for` loop, we look for any file beginning with `rbenv-`, and we assume it's a command.

  - I tested this by doing the following:
  - I made a directory in my Home directory called “~/foo”.